 Countries require SDSs to be provided in official languages.
 In Finland, for example, the safety data sheet must be provided in either Finnish, Swedish, or both languages according to the customer’s wishes.

 According to the REACH regulation, an extended safety data sheet (eSDS) is required if the substance is placed on the market in quantities of 10 tons/year or more and is classified as dangerous.
 If the extended safety data sheets (eSDS) of the substances in the mixture are available, the relevant parts of the exposure scenario must also be attached to the safety data sheets of the mixtures.

 Once the necessary information is made available to us, we are able to deliver the SDS within a couple of days.
-Chementors also have the express delivery service for urgent cases where the SDS shall be ready in the next working day.
+Chementors also has an express delivery service for urgent cases where the SDS shall be ready in the next working day.

 Yes, we do.
-We provide the translation of safety data sheet according to the legislation for over 60 languages.
+We provide translations of safety data sheets according to the legislation for over 60 languages.
 For more information about Chementors’ SDS translation service, please visit this link.